 In this article, we’re going to share how to install a utility sink faucet with a pulldown sprayer.
 We’ll go through step by step so you don’t have to worry about anything at all.

 Read More Here: Best Utility Sink Faucets

-To do the removing old faucet and installing a new faucet part, you need a few tools.
+To the removing old faucet and install a new faucet part, you need a few tools.
 Those are

 - Basin wrench

 Steps of faucet installation

 When you got all the tools gathered, it’s time you can start the main part.
 First, you have to remove the old faucet installed there.

 First of all, shut off the water supply lines.
 Mainly faucets have both cold and water supply lines.
 You need to shut them both using the valve under the sink.
 After you turn them off, check if there’s still water in the line or not.
 If there is, drain the water.
 If you don’t have valves under the sink, you need to turn off the main water supply.
 Turn off the whole water supply to your house while you’re installing a new faucet.

 Now, disconnect the cold and hot water supply hoses or tubes that are connected to the faucet.
 You can do it with the help of a basin wrench or pliers.
 You need to remember, when you’re disconnecting, the nuts need to be turned counterclockwise.
 When the water lines are loosened enough, detach them.

 You need to go under the faucet in this case.
 You can do it from the side but they are normally attached at the back.
 It’ll be best if you can somehow remove the sink.